MicrosoftDocs/EMDocs/README.md

 # EMDocs-pr
 Private EM Documentation repo for OPS

-Please contact Liza Poggemeyer elizapo@microsoft.com OR Matthew Baldwin to contribute to this repo.
+Please contact Liza Poggemeyer (elizapo@microsoft.com) or Matthew Baldwin (mbaldwin@microsoft.com) to contribute to this repo.